StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/customize_config.md

 ---
-description: Rancher Observability Self-hosted
+description: SUSE Observability Self-hosted
 ---

 # Override default configuration

-A number of values can be set in the [Rancher Observability Helm chart](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-k8s).
+A number of values can be set in the [SUSE Observability Helm chart](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate-k8s).
 For example, it's possible to customize the `tolerations` and `nodeSelectors` for each of the components.
 You can also add customized configuration and include environment variables

-## Custom configuration for Rancher Observability `api`
+## Custom configuration for SUSE Observability `api`

-For the Rancher Observability `api` service, custom configuration can be dropped directly into the Helm chart.
-This is the advised way to override the default configuration that Rancher Observability ships with and is especially convenient for customizing authentication.
-Configuration set in this way will be available to the Rancher Observability configuration file in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.
+For the SUSE Observability `api` service, custom configuration can be dropped directly into the Helm chart.
+This is the advised way to override the default configuration that SUSE Observability ships with and is especially convenient for customizing authentication.
+Configuration set in this way will be available to the SUSE Observability configuration file in [HOCON](https://github.com/lightbend/config/blob/master/HOCON.md) format.

-For example, you can set a custom "forgot password link" for the Rancher Observability login page:
+For example, you can set a custom "forgot password link" for the SUSE Observability login page:

 {% tabs %}
 {% tab title="values.yaml" %}